 It is a defence to the strict liability offence of harm to an Aboriginal object under s86(2) if a process of Due Diligence was followed which reasonably determined that the proposed activity would not harm an Aboriginal object.
+Standard Condition: B12 (Autotext BB12)

-B.7 Aboriginal Heritage Induction
+B.8 Aboriginal Heritage Induction

-a) All construction staff and contractors must be made aware of their statutory obligations for Aboriginal heritage under the National Parks and Wildlife Act 1974;

-- b) An Aboriginal heritage induction is to be delivered by the La Perouse Local Aboriginal Land Council or by a heritage consultant with Aboriginal heritage expertise, if a representative of the Local Land Council is not able to provide the induction), to explain what Aboriginal heritage may be found and outline the unexpected findings procedures; and - c) Documentary evidence demonstrating compliance with a. and b. above being submitted to Council and the Principal Certifier.
+- a) All construction staff and contractors must be made aware of their statutory obligations for Aboriginal heritage under the National Parks and Wildlife Act 1974; - An Aboriginal heritage induction is to be delivered by the La Perouse Local Aboriginal b) Land Council or by a heritage consultant with Aboriginal heritage expertise, if a representative of the Local Land Council is not able to provide the induction), to explain what Aboriginal heritage may be found and outline the unexpected findings procedures; and - Documentary evidence demonstrating compliance with a. and b. above being C) submitted to Council and the Principal Certifier.
+Standard Condition: B13 (Autotext BB13)